Arizona Lottery

 Proceeds from sales of Arizona Lottery tickets, nearly $4 million weekly, fund a variety of state programs.
 In fiscal year 2016, the Arizona Lottery transferred over $205 million to these programs.
 The Lottery transfers money to 12 funds that serve 18 beneficiaries.
 There are six core Arizona Lottery pillars that these 18 beneficiaries align with: arts and education; community enrichment; economic development; environmental conservation; health and human services; and public safety.

 Arizona requires lottery players to be at least 21 years of age; the minimum age was 18 until June 1, 2003.

-The Pick
+Pick 3

-The Pick is an in-state jackpot game; its first drawing was October 13, 1984.
-Its largest jackpot was $13.5 million in 2007.
-The Pick is drawn Wednesdays and Saturdays at 8:00 PM MST.
-Plays are $1.
-Jackpots begin at $1 million.
-Its players can add EXTRA!.
-The Pick draws 6 of 44 numbers.